C4MIV3R/project_psicoh_game/README.md

 - Aim and fire bullets at player while player is within trigger area.
 - On being killed: wait a few seconds, fade sprite out, and then destroy gameObject

-Game as a whole:
+General:
-- Title screen
+- Title Screen with difficulty selector

+Stretch/Long-Term Goals:
 - Add different scenes to be transitioned between when player beats a level

-Stretch Goals:
 - Multiplayer networking for up to 4 player co-op
+- Commission artist for unique art assets